Voyz/ibeam/CERTIFICATES_GUIDE.md

 * [Using Keytool](#using-keytool) to generate `cacert.jks`
 * [Using OpenSSL](#using-openssl) to generate `cacert.pem`

 Either way you chose, you will then need to convert one certificate into the other and provide IBeam with both.
-Therefore, you will need both keytool and openssl to generate your certificates.
+Therefore, you will need both [Keytool][jre] and [OpenSSL][openssl] to generate your certificates.

 #### <a name="using-keytool"></a>Using Keytool